 It sounds too good to be true, but no-fee brokerages are out there and gaining popularity.
 Online you can find a few no-fee brokerages that allow you to buy and sell stocks and pay no transaction fees.
 These companies primarily make money by finding other sources of revenue (i.e. margin fees) instead of charging the customer trading fees.

 Another newer brokerage house gaining popularity is Robin Hood.
 This company calls itself a zero-commission brokerage.
 And it is.
 You can make trades from you phone and the company does not charge a commission.
 This is a start-up, so the business model hasn’t been entirely proven yet.
 But for now, you can trade there without any fees.

 Robin Hood plans to make its money a few ways.
 First, it will collect interest on idle cash.
 Second, it plans to offer margin trading.
 That is a service provided by most full-service brokerages where the investor borrows money to trade and pays interest to the broker.
 They have some other potential income streams but that doesn’t concern investors.
 As long as it is free, let’s not complain!

 Robin Hood has a few downsides.
 Research is certainly limited compared to an online broker like TD Ameritrade or E*TRADE.
 But there are plenty of other places to do research, such as Morningstar or Yahoo Finance.
 Another downside is trading is only available by smartphone.
 They haven’t built out a desktop trading platform.
 This is a way to save on costs.

 But trading via a smartphone is natural and sufficient for most younger people.
-I buy stocks on my phone all the time, and it’s quite easy for both TD Ameritrade and Loyal3.
+I buy stocks on my phone all the time, and it’s quite easy for TD Ameritrade.
 From the reviews I’ve read, Robin Hood has designed an excellent interface for mobile trading.